WIND: Weather Inverse Diffusion for Zero-Shot Atmospheric Modeling: Experiments

 \section{Experiments}

 \paragraph{Probabilistic forecasting} Probabilistic forecasting is a fundamental benchmark to validate that \ourMethod has learned a robust, physically consistent prior of atmospheric dynamics.
-We frame forecasting as a conditional generation task: given a context window of past clean frames $\mathbf{X}_{\text{past}}$, we sample the future frames $\mathbf{X}_{\text{future}}$ by initializing them as pure noise and denoising them using our model.
+We frame forecasting as a conditional generation task: given a context window of past clean frames $\mathbf{X}_{\text{past}}$, we sample the future frames $\mathbf{X}_{\text{future}}$ by initializing them as pure noise and denoising them using our model, as shown on the left side of \cref{fig:figure_2} but without the guidance part.
 Unlike autoregressive baselines (e.g. GenCast, GraphCast) that optimize specifically for forecasting, our independent noise training formulation allows us to perform forecasting purely at inference time without task-specific fine-tuning.

 We evaluate forecast skill on 24 initial conditions from 2021, generating 10-member ensembles for a 14-day lead time.
-We assess performance using the continuous ranked probability score (CRPS) for accuracy and the spread-skill ratio (SSR) for calibration (see Appendix \ref{app:forecasting_details}).
+We assess performance using the continuous ranked probability score (CRPS) for accuracy and the spread-skill ratio (SSR) for calibration.
+Our autoregressive AR-UViT baseline replicates the GenCast forecasting setting.
+Full details regarding the evaluation metrics and baseline configurations are provided in \cref{app:forecasting_details}.

-Figure \ref{fig:crps} shows the CRPS for key atmospheric variables. \ourMethod consistently outperforms the autoregressive AR-UViT baseline after the first few days, demonstrating superior stability over longer horizons.
-In terms of calibration, we analyze the spread-skill ratio (SSR) in Figure \ref{fig:forecasting_ssr}.
+\cref{fig:crps} shows the CRPS for key atmospheric variables. \ourMethod consistently outperforms the autoregressive AR-UViT baseline in CRPS after the first few days, demonstrating superior stability over longer horizons.
+In terms of calibration, we analyze the spread-skill ratio (SSR) in \cref{fig:forecasting_ssr}.
 Ideally, the SSR should be close to 1.0, indicating that the ensemble spread accurately reflects the forecast error.
-We observe that \ourMethod approaches an SSR of 1.0 over time, transitioning from an initially over-confident to a well-calibrated state after two weeks.
-Our method avoids the instability seen in the AR-UViT baseline, which tends to overshoot (SSR $>$1) for moisture-related variables (e.g. $Q500$ and $TP6h$).
+We observe that \ourMethod approaches an SSR of 1.0 over time, transitioning from an initially over-confident state to smoothly saturate at the climatological variance after two weeks as fundamental predictability limits are reached \citep{bauer2015quiet}.
+Crucially, our method avoids the instability of the AR-UViT baseline, which is also initially under-confident but then tends to overshoot (SSR $>$1) for moisture-related variables (e.g. $Q_{500}$, $Q_{850}$ and $\text{TP}_{6h}$).
+We also conducted a comprehensive comparison against state-of-the-art forecast models on WeatherBench2 \citep{rasp2024weatherbench}, as shown in \cref{tab:scorecard}.
+While these specialized benchmarks achieve lower absolute CRPS for medium-range forecasting, we emphasize that WIND is trained at a coarser 1.5° resolution to learn a generalizable physical prior rather than maximizing performance on a single task.